 Nevada Property Tax

-Homeowners in Nevada pay about $1,500 a year in property taxes, well below the national average.
+The median amount of property taxes paid in Nevada is roughly $1,500, well below the national average.
 Property taxes vary depending on a home’s assessed value and the local tax rates.
-On average, effective rates in Nevada are 0.77%.
-That means the average homeowner pays annual property taxes equal to 0.77% of their home’s market value.
+On average, effective rates in Nevada are 0.69%.
+That means the average homeowner pays annual property taxes equal to 0.69% of their home’s market value.
 Of course, your own effective property tax rate will vary by county; average county rates range from 0.44% to 1.05%.

-If you're looking to escape unreasonably high property taxes, perhaps a home in Nevada is a purchase you should consider.
-If you’re looking to make a move to the Silver State, take a glance at our mortgage guide to better understand the details of getting a mortgage in Nevada.
+If the low property taxes have you considering a move to the Silver State, take a glance at our mortgage guide to better understand the details of getting a mortgage in Nevada.

 Nevada Cigarette Tax

-Smokers in Nevada pay the 17th-lowest cigarette tax in the country, according to the Campaign for Tobacco Free Kids.
-Tobacco taxes cost $1.80 per pack of 20 cigarettes in the Silver State, or nine cents per cigarette.
+Smokers in Nevada pay the 22nd-lowest cigarette tax in the country, according to the Campaign for Tobacco-Free Kids.
+Tobacco taxes cost $1.80 per pack of 20 cigarettes, or nine cents per cigarette.

 Nevada Alcohol Tax

 Excise taxes on alcohol in Nevada depend on the alcoholic content of the beverage being sold.
-Beverages with 0.5% to 14% alcohol by volume (ABV), which includes most beer and many wines, pay a rate of 70 cents per gallon.
-From 14.1% to 22% ABV, the rate is $1.30 per gallon and from 22.1% to 80%, which includes most liquors, the rate is $3.60 per gallon.
+Beverages with 0.5% to 14% alcohol by volume (ABV), which includes most beer and many wines, pay a rate of between 16 and 70 cents per gallon.
+From 14.1% to 22% ABV, the rate is $1.30 per gallon; and from 22.1% to 80% (which includes most liquors), the rate is $3.60 per gallon.
 That is just the 38th-highest rate in the country, and adds up to about 71 cents on a fifth of alcohol.
 Sales tax still applies in addition to those excise tax rates.

 Nevada Gas Tax

 Whether you’re driving through Nevada or living their permanently, you’ll need to pay the state’s gas tax.
-The tax on regular gasoline is 10th highest in the country, at 33.78 cents per gallon.
+The tax on regular gasoline is 17th highest in the country, at 33.78 cents per gallon.
 For a driver who goes 15,000 miles per year in a car that gets an average of 25 miles per gallon, that tax would cost just over $200 per year.
-The tax on diesel, however, is slightly lower at 28.56 cents per gallon.
+The tax on diesel is slightly lower, at 28.56 cents per gallon.

 Nevada Estate Tax

 Nevada does not collect an estate tax.
-Although it did have a tax prior to the year 2005, that tax has been phased out.
+Although it did have one prior to the year 2005, it has been phased out.
 Likewise, there is no tax on inheritance in Nevada.

 Photo credit: flickr